 We must equip all young people with the tools to move seamlessly from education to careers.

-With Support from the Bill & Melinda Gates Foundation, JFF Aims to Improve Outcomes for Youth who are Black, Latinx, and Experiencing Poverty
+With Support from the Bill & Melinda Gates Foundation, JFF Aims to Improve Outcomes for Youth who are Black, Latinx, or Experiencing Poverty

 BOSTON, MA – [March 26, 2019] – JFF, a national nonprofit that accelerates the alignment and transformation of the American workforce and education systems, today announced a new effort to expand educational and career opportunities for youth who are Black, Latinx, or experiencing poverty in partnership with the Bill & Melinda Gates Foundation.